-(c) Outstanding losses and loss expenses
+(c) Loss and loss adjustment expenses

-Losses and loss expenses paid are recorded when advised by the ceding companies or insureds.
+Loss and loss adjustment expense are recorded when advised by the ceding companies or insureds.
 Outstanding losses comprise estimates of the amount of reported losses and loss expenses received from the ceding companies or insured plus a provision for losses incurred but not reported based on management estimates using the past loss experience, where available, and industry data.